elucian/bee/syntax/processing.md

 **Notes:**

-* We can include values into a string using template operator "?"
+* We can include values into a string using find and replace operator "?"
 * Inside template we use "\{#}" notation to find a value using the member index
 * Template must be included in double quotes " " not single quotes
 * If a placeholder index is not found then it is preserved unmodified